How Common is Identity Theft in California? (2025 Update)

 Why does California have the highest absolute number of identity theft reports?

 California's massive population means even its #8 per-capita ranking (345 per 100K) results in the highest absolute numbers (139,665 reports).
-The state's economic significance (14% of U.S. GDP), high cost of living creating high-value targets, technology industry concentration, diverse immigrant populations, and extensive online commerce all contribute to elevated risk.
+The state's economic significance (14% of U.S. GDP1), high cost of living creating high-value targets, technology industry concentration, diverse immigrant populations, and extensive online commerce all contribute to elevated risk.

 What are the most common types of identity theft in California?